Adrian Hurley: Coaching career

 During this period he conducted and gave lectures at many basketball coaching clinics throughout Australia, the South Pacific and in Europe.

 He left the AIS in 1993 and was appointed Perth Wildcats head coach where he coached from 1993 until 1997.
 As a result, he also gave up coaching the Boomers and was replaced by Barry Barnes.
 Hurley led the Wildcats to Grand Finals in 1993 and 1995, winning the latter.
 In 1995 his Perth Wildcats won the "triple crown" when they won the pre-season championship, the minor premiership and the title.
 This was the first time in NBL history that this feat had been achieved.
 In the same year he coached the Wildcats at the World Club Championship in London where the Wildcats played the NBA champions the Houston Rockets.
 The Wildcats finished third in the championship, the highest ever performance by an Australian team.

 In 1997 he resigned from the Wildcats.

-In 2004–05 he was the head coach of the Hunter Pirates.
-In that year he took the Pirates from last place the previous year (where they had 2 wins) to 15 wins and the playoffs.
-He was subsequently named the NBL Coach of the Year in 2005.
+In March 2004, he was appointed the head coach of the Hunter Pirates.
+In 2004–05 NBL season, he took the Pirates from last place the previous year (where they had 2 wins) to 15 wins and the playoffs.
+He was subsequently named the NBL Coach of the Year.
 He coached the Pirates in 2005–06 and once again they made the playoffs.
-The Pirates were sold to Singapore for the next season and Hurley retired and now lives in Newcastle.
+The Pirates were sold to Singapore for the next season and Hurley retired.

-In 2007 he was elected President of Basketball NSW a position he was to hold until the end of 2010.
+In 2007 he was elected President of Basketball NSW, a position he held until the end of 2010.

 Honours

 Hurley was named as the NSW Coach of the Year for basketball in 1975, NSW Waratah League Coach of the Year in 2002 and 2003and was named the Newcastle and Hunter region Coach of the Year in 2003.
 In 1991 he was awarded an Award of Merit by Prime Minister Hawke for his contributions to the Australian Institute of Sport.
 He was awarded a Basketball Australia Merit Award.
 In 2000 he received the Australian Sports Medal.
 He was a Torch Bearer for the 2000 Olympics.
-In 2004-5 NBL season he won the NBL Coach of the Year.
+In the 2004–05 NBL season he won the NBL Coach of the Year.
 Hurley is a Life Member of the Australian Basketball Coaches Association.
 He was awarded the Sports Australia Eunice Gill Sports Educator of the Year in 1990.
 He is a Life Member of the Illawarra Basketball Association and Basketball Australia.
 He was inducted into the Basketball Australia Hall of Fame as a coach in 2004.
 In 1991 he was awarded the Order of Australia Medal.

 In 2022, Hurley was inducted into the Sport Australia Hall of Fame.